smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 ### Marking criteria {#marking}

-Each stage of your portfolio will be assessed entirely based on the submitted (pdf) document.
+Each stage of your portfolio is worth 15% of your total mark, and will be assessed entirely based on the submitted (pdf) document.
 The marking criteria (based on the [course learning outcomes]({% link 02-outline.md %})) are:

 - understanding of **fundamental aspects of music computing** including digital synthesis, algorithmic composition and musical interface design